Selective execution of pipeline steps - Amazon SageMaker

 A directed acyclic graph (DAG) of an example pipeline.

-You can select steps AbaloneTrain and AbaloneEval in a selective execution, but you cannot select just AbaloneTrain and AbaloneMSECond steps to run a selective execution because these steps are not connected in the DAG.
-For non-selected steps in the workflow, the selective execution reuses the outputs from a reference pipeline execution rather than recomputing the steps.
+You can select steps AbaloneTrain and AbaloneEval in a selective execution, but you cannot select just AbaloneTrain and AbaloneMSECond steps because these steps are not connected in the DAG.
+For non-selected steps in the workflow, the selective execution reuses the outputs from a reference pipeline execution rather than rerunning the steps.
 Also, non-selected steps that are downstream from the selected steps do not run in a selective execution.

-If you choose to run a subset of intermediate steps in your pipeline, your steps may have dependencies on upstream steps.
+If you choose to run a subset of intermediate steps in your pipeline, your steps may depend on previous steps.
 SageMaker needs a reference pipeline execution from which to resource these dependencies.
-For example, if you choose to run the steps AbaloneTrain and AbaloneEval, you need the output collaterals for the AbaloneProcess step from a reference pipeline execution.
+For example, if you choose to run the steps AbaloneTrain and AbaloneEval, you need the outputs from the AbaloneProcess step.
 You can either provide a reference execution ARN or direct SageMaker to use the latest pipeline execution, which is the default behavior.
-If you have a reference execution, you can also build the runtime parameters from your reference run and supply them to your selective executive run with any overrides.
+If you have a reference execution, you can also build the runtime parameters from your reference run and supply them to your selective executive run with overrides.
 For details, see Reuse runtime parameter values from a reference execution.

-The following table summarizes how SageMaker chooses a reference execution based on your arguments to SelectiveExecutionConfig.
+The following table summarizes how SageMaker chooses a reference execution.

 The source_pipeline_execution_arn argument value The reference_latest_execution argument value The reference execution used